 We checked out the scarecrow competition on display at the town park where local businesses were competing against each other.
 Some of the entries were very imaginative and I loved the homage to ‘The Nightmare before Christmas’.
 There was a pumpkin patch outside the church on Chatham’s Main Street and we enjoyed exploring the bookstores and gift shops in this cute town.

 A bit further out of town is the Chatham Pier where we went to visit the local seals hanging around, hoping for a fisherman to give them some of their catch.
 They were cheeky things and were very curious about us, swimming a little way off the pier but sneaking looks at us every couple of minutes.

 Our last stop in Chatham was to the Lighthouse, which overlooked a very windswept beach.
 Fighting against the howling wind we walked along the long, empty stretch of sand before the wind and cold got too much and we headed back to our motel.
 There was lots to see in do in Chatham, another of my favorite small towns in Massachusetts.

-My favorite of all the small towns in Massachusetts, Provincetown is a gay-friendly hub of gentrified prettiness but with flair.
+In my opinion, the most beautiful place in Massachusetts is Provincetown, located at the tip of Cape Cod.
+Provincetown is a gay-friendly hub of gentrified prettiness but with flair.
 Gorgeously maintained houses with flower filled backyards and colourful trim are home to a multitude of B&Bs.
 Colourful pride flags wave from lamp posts and the vibrant town centre is full of amazing restaurants, cool cafes, cosy bookstores and trendy galleries.

 The Provincetown pier is a great spot to sit in the pre-sunset hours to while away time before dinner which we did on our first evening.
 There was an old man riding a bike with a transistor radio playing in his basket.
 He was singing along to a tune from the 60’s while he slowly looped along the wharf then back again.